 "When you enter into a settlement under the Brown Act, they typically come down to just a cost-benefit analysis," Silver said.
 "And the question is, is it worth spending taxpayer dollars on unnecessary litigation when everyone agrees on the substance of a local policy."

 The history of the lawsuit is marked by poor communication and signs that the plaintiffs were uncooperative.
-Town staffers told the council on Monday that they had contacted the plaintiffs' attorney Lawrence A. Jacobson, in early April to work toward a resolution and avoid a lawsuit.
-The town drafted a settlement document, known as an unconditional commitment, and sent it to the attorney for review on April 26, followed by a month without a response, according to the town.
+Town staffers told the council on Monday that they had contacted the plaintiffs' attorney Lawrence A. Jacobson, of Cohen and Jacobson LLP, in early April to work toward a resolution and avoid a lawsuit.
+The town drafted a settlement document, known as an unconditional commitment, and sent it to Jacobson for review on April 26, followed by a month without a response, according to the town.

 When Jacobson responded with alternative terms of the agreement on May 25, the town set a closed-session date for the council to meet and discuss the revised proposal on June 8.
-Prior to the meeting and without warning, the plaintiffs filed a lawsuit on June 2.
+Prior to the meeting and without warning, the plaintiffs' attorney filed a lawsuit on June 2.

 The suit was filed on behalf of eight residents: Rusty Day, Kristin Day, Ron Eastman, Bruce Roberts, Shirley Roberts, James Rooney, Jim Vernazza and Ellen Vernazza.

 One resident at the Aug.
 1 meeting, Bob Turcott, said he applauded the ban on "secret communications" and the residents who pursued the legal action, and that deliberations in public meetings must take place publicly under the Brown Act.
 "The residents of Portola Valley owe the plaintiffs a debt of gratitude," he said.